christofmuc/JammerNetz/docs/automated-qa-plan.md

 - Periodic throttle windows recover through four held frames and fail to regain coherence at eight held frames.
 - Four-frame jitter combined with two-frame periodic reordering fails even though each isolated profile recovers.
 This is the first demonstrated combination-only failure.

 Combination families use low, medium, and high profiles for jitter plus loss, jitter plus reordering, hold/throttle plus duplication, lag plus loss, jitter plus loss plus duplication, and jitter plus loss plus reordering.
-The reports identify the last surviving and first failing named profile in each ordered family.
+The reports identify the last server-recovered and first server-recovery-failure profile in each ordered family.

+The next layer must replay the same named profiles through the headless client receivers and use the signal oracle to require coherent rendered samples, no persistent source skew or rebuffering, and recovery within a bounded number of client frames.
+Only that receiver-aware result may be described as end-to-end survival.

 Clumsy's byte-tampering function is not represented by this object-level injection path.
 Meaningful tamper coverage must inject serialized datagrams before production deserialization, or use real UDP, so malformed-packet rejection is tested rather than merely changing an already-valid audio object.